 - Bi-annual Year 7/8 Camp

-- Annual camps for Year 9 and Year 10
+- Annual camps for Year 9

 - Y11 PE NCEA standards linked to outdoor education (Demonstrate, and show understanding of, responsible behaviour for safety during outdoor education activities)